 - Structuring the Interview - Input and discussion around the WASP structure

 - Welcome – OPTIONAL reverse brainstorm to agree best practice for welcoming and building rapport with candidates at the start of the interview

-- Acquiring Information – trainer input around useful questions and pairs/small group activity to draw up a list of useful (and non discriminatory) questions.
+- Acquiring Information – trainer input around useful questions and pairs/small group activity to draw up a list of useful (and non discriminatory) questions including competency-based questions.

 - Ensuring fairness – OPTIONAL input and discussion around direct and indirect discrimination followed by a card sort activity to identify questions that are discriminatory and those that aren't.